failgood/failgood/README.md

 }
 ```

-then add a gradle task file that calls it with the test classpath:
+then add a gradle task file that calls it with the test classpath and make your check target depend on it.

 ```kotlin
 val testMain =